 There are also considerations towards the extension of the lease.
 If a lease is not within the Landlord and Tenant Act 1954, the Tenant may have to vacate the proeprty at the end of the term and have no right to renew the lease.
 If a Tenant is carrying out costly fit out works, they may want the option to take a new lease at the end of the term.
 If this is the case, the Tenant will need to consider or negotiate some protections against being asked to leave after the 5 year period.

-AMD has a team of experienced Commercial Property Solicitors.
-Contact AMD’s solicitors in Bristol today on 0117 973 3989 and ask to speak to a member of our commercial property team.
+AMD has a team of experienced Commercial Property Solicitors in Bristol.
+Contact AMD’s solicitors today on 0117 973 3989 and ask to speak to a member of our commercial property team.
 Alternatively, please feel free to email the Head of our Commercial Property Department, Janine Harris on firstname.lastname@example.org